+Now we define isomorphisms of complex vector space equipped with Hermitian forms.
+Let $V$ and $V'$ be complex vector spaces together with Hermitian forms $h$ and $h'$.
+We say that $V$ and $V'$ are isomorphic as vector spaces equipped with Hermitian forms if there is a vector space isomorphism $f: V \to V'$ such that

+for all $v,w \in V$.
+Note that $f$ is an isomorphism vector spaces having Hermitian forms if it satisfies the following weaker condition:

+for all $u \in V$.
+Note that the rank and signature of a Hermitian form is invariant under isomorphisms.
+Also, two vector spaces having Hermitian forms are isomorphic if and only if they have the same signature and dimension.

-\section{Spaces of Polygons and Signature Calculation}
+\section{Spaces of polygons and signature calculation}

 In this section, we introduce the spaces of polygons that we consider.
 Each of these spaces is a complex vector space and admits a natural {\it area Hermitian form} on it.
 We calculate the signature of the area Hermitian form for each of these spaces.
-See the Section \ref{signature} for the definition of the signature.
 Let

 be an $n-$tuple of real numbers.
 We will sometimes call it as curvature data.
 Let

 $\frak{P}(\kappa)$ can be thought as the set of oriented polygons